YoussefAbdelmaksod/SurgicalAI/README.md

 **IMPORTANT:** This system is a prototype that has undergone initial training and validation.
 While functional, it requires further clinical validation before consideration for real-world applications.

+## Repository Note

+**Large Files:** Due to GitHub file size constraints, large model weights and video files have been excluded from this repository.
+Please see the README files in the respective directories for instructions on obtaining these files.

 ## Features

 - **Surgical Phase Recognition**: Identifying surgical phases using Vision Transformer (ViT) with LSTM temporal processing